 Russian authorities have detained journalist Vilen Temeryanov, a correspondent for the human rights group Crimean Solidarity and the independent news website Grani, since August 2022 on terrorism charges.
 If convicted, he faces up to 20 years in jail.

-On August 11, 2022, officers with the Russian Federal Security Service (FSB) in the village of Vilne, in Russian-occupied Crimea, searched the home of Temeryanov and ordered him to be detained on charges of organizing and participating in the activities of a terrorist organization.
-Authorities also arrested five Crimean Tartar activists during a crackdown that day, according to multiple media reports and a Facebook post by Crimean Solidarity, which noted that Temeryanov is also a member of the Crimean Tartar ethnic group.
+On August 11, 2022, officers with the Russian Federal Security Service (FSB) in the village of Vilne, in Ukraine’s Russian-occupied Crimea, searched the home of Temeryanov and ordered him to be detained on charges of organizing and participating in the activities of a terrorist organization.
+Authorities also arrested five Crimean Tatar activists during a crackdown that day, according to multiple media reports and a Facebook post by Crimean Solidarity, which noted that Temeryanov is also a member of the Crimean Tatar ethnic group.

-The following day, the Kyiv District Court in Simferopol ordered Temeryanov to be held until October 10, while authorities conduct an investigation, according to Krym.Realii (Crimea Realities), a Crimea-focused outlet run by the Ukrainian-language service of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty.
+The following day, the Kyiv District Court in Simferopol ordered Temeryanov to be held until October 10, 2022, while authorities conduct an investigation, according to Krym.Realii (Crimea Realities), a Crimea-focused outlet run by the Ukrainian-language service of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty (RFE/RL).

-Authorities accuse Temeryanov of being a member of the Islamic group Hizb ut-Tahrir, which Russian authorities have banned and consider to be a terrorist organization, news reports said.
+Authorities accuse Temeryanov of being a member of the Islamic group Hizb ut-Tahrir, which Russian authorities have banned and consider a terrorist organization, news reports said.
+The group is allowed to operate legally in Ukraine, according to Freedom House and RFE/RL.
 Some early reports stated that a lawyer representing Temeryanov said the journalist admitted to being a member of Hizb ut-Tahrir.
-However, the journalist’s lawyer, Marlen Halikov, told CPJ via messaging app that those reports were incorrect and Temeryanov denied the charges.
+However, the journalist’s lawyer, Marlen Halikov, told CPJ via messaging app that those reports were incorrect, and that Temeryanov denied the charges.

-If convicted, Temeryanov could face up to 20 years in prison, according to the Russian criminal code and Halikov.
+If convicted, Temeryanov could face up to 20 years in prison, according to the Russian criminal code.

-Russia has enforced its laws in Crimea since it annexed the peninsula from Ukraine in March 2014, including imposing substantial restrictions on media freedom, according to Freedom House’s 2022 Freedom in the World report.
-The number of media outlets in Crimea was reduced by more than 90 percent under a 2015 reregistration process overseen by Roskomnadzor, and Russian authorities have restricted access to Ukrainian television and other media outlets, according to Freedom House.
+Russia has enforced its laws in Crimea since it annexed the peninsula from Ukraine in March 2014, including imposing substantial restrictions on media freedom, according to Freedom House’s 2023 Freedom in the World report.
+The number of media outlets in Crimea was reduced by more than 90% under a 2015 reregistration process overseen by Russian state media regulator Roskomnadzor, and Russian authorities have restricted access to Ukrainian television and other media outlets, according to Freedom House.
 Since taking control, Russian authorities have systematically prosecuted journalists and activists who questioned the annexation.